LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.194.5
+*Released*: XX July 2022
+* Issue 45836: Export for editable grid should export display values instead of ids for lookups

 ### version 2.194.4
 *Released*: 7 July 2022
 * Add and export Row, RowValue types